Sarum College logo

 That has been a huge bonus so that when you go away to do your real work – you have to recognise that much of the real work is done when you’re away from here – you have the motivation to do it and it still feels like you’re part of this (group).
 And I think being a theological community, even though there is quite a freedom to explore, there’s that sense that you’re dealing with things that are really important for us all.

-I think also one thing that I found was the support that you get from the team really encouraged me that this would be a good place to be.
+I also found the support that you get from the team really encouraged me that this would be a good place to be.

 Alison Goodlad, Sarum MA graduate